 By emailing us your details you are accepting the fact that we will respond to that email address.
 This acts as your consent to allow us to respond to you.

 Email sent by Centre for Sight and its staff is not encrypted and therefore like all unencrypted email may be intercepted and viewed by others.

-Submitting a web form or sending an email to Centre for Sight and or receiving email from Centre for Sight or its staff or doctors will not establish a doctor-patient relationship.
-If you have or suspect you have an urgent health care problem, please consult with your health care provider immediately.
+Submitting a web form or sending an email to Centre for Sight and or receiving email from Centre for Sight or its staff or doctors does not establish a doctor-patient relationship.
+If you have or suspect you have an urgent health care problem, please consult with your health care provider / General Practitioner immediately.

 Centre for Sight replies are not intended as medical advice.
 Accordingly you cannot rely on them as a diagnosis of your medical condition, as a confirmation of your medical diagnosis, or as a recommendation of one or more treatments.